Beginner's Guide to Kendo Practice

 Tenugui

-Practice clothing worn like a jacket.
+Practice jacket.

 Hakama

-A long divided skirt-like trousers.
+Long, divided skirt-like trousers.

 Practice